WVURAIL/dspira/_posts/2020-08-21-astronomy-lecture-recordings.md

 * [All Galaxies Great and Small]({{ site.baseurl }}/assets/lessons/lectures/astronomy/all-galaxies-great-and-small.pdf){: .btn .btn-wvu-blue}
 * [Galaxy Interactions and Dark Matter]({{ site.baseurl }}/assets/lessons/lectures/astronomy/galaxy-interactions-and-dark-matter.pdf){: .btn .btn-wvu-blue}

+## Older interactive links in the slides

+The slides retain historical external references.
+Two resources are unavailable: the sidereal-time calculator and an orbital-motion Flash animation.
+Use [Stellarium](https://stellarium.org/) for observation planning and the [Milky Way activities]({{ '/Astro_MWG' | relative_url }}) for motion models.
+The older Rotating Sky Explorer also uses Flash.
+See the [celestial coordinates activity]({{ '/A2UnderstandingCeleCoords' | relative_url }}) for the current classroom route.

 ## Figure credits

 Some slides reproduce figures from published astronomy textbooks.